B4PT0R/streamlit_notebook/README.md

 - kernel / frontend dichotomy
 - Huge dependency tree

-Streamlit on the other hand is great for fast reactive apps development, with a huge components ecosystem, and easy deployment on the cloud.
+Streamlit on the other hand is great for fast reactive apps development, with a huge components ecosystem (possibility to wrap any web component), and easy deployment on the cloud.
 But its "rerun the whole script" execution model (without namespace persistence!) can sometimes turn cumbersome, and it lacked a proper notebook ergonomics.

 Streamlit Notebook attempts to give you the best of both worlds.